COMING TO TERMS WITH MY [RACIST] CHILDHOOD TRADITIONS

 It wasn’t until in 2013 when Julianne Hough dressed up as ‘Crazy Eyes’ from Netflix’s “Orange Is The New Black” that I started to understand the problem.
 When I discussed the controversy with my husband, I then told him about Sinterklaas and Black Piet.

 “You’re kidding, right?” he asked dumbfounded.
-“This is fully racist.”
+“That is fully racist.”

 I defensively responded by telling him that Black Piet was black because he was covered in soot from going down the chimney, which is what we were told as children.